talbright/keds/README.md

 # Keds

-A prototype for a generic and opinionated CLI plugin framework.
+A prototype for a generic CLI plugin framework.

 # Running